syslacklinux/Syslack-Linux/README.md

 # Syslack Linux
-Welcome To Syslack Its A Lightweight And Universal Linux Distro Syslack Linux Also Known As Syslax Its A Base With No Desktop Environment Its Based On Debian Syslack Linux Doesnt Need Iso Its A DIY Distro
+Welcome To Syslack Its A Lightweight And Universal Linux Distro Syslack Linux Also Known As Syslax Its A Base With No Desktop Environment Its Based On Alpine Linux Syslack Linux Doesnt Need Iso Its A DIY Distro
 Syslack Linux is inspired from name Moe Szyslak From The Simpsons Syslack Linux supports a lot of hardware.
 Pick your processor architecture Syslack Linux is exclusively licensed under the GNU General Public License version 2 (GPL-2.0)

-64-bit PC (amd64)
-64-bit ARM (AArch64)
-EABI ARM (armel)
-Hard Float ABI ARM (armhf)
-32-bit PC (i386)
-MIPS (little endian)
-64-bit MIPS (little endian)
-POWER Processors
-IBM System z
-RISC-V 64-bit little endian (riscv64)

-If You See theres 2 S Means Sysslack Some People thinks Its A Mistake But Its Not Mistake Because Sysslack means Sys Means System Base Then slack means slackware in debian edition
+Supported Architectures

+x86_64

+x86

+aarch64

+armhf

+armv7

+loongarch64

+ppc64le

+riscv64

+s390x

 This Is a repository that is backup since i couldnt login to my main account Haikal02-alt